 The sale was comprised of 60 lots, all of which sold, for the most part, at exceptional prices – on average three times their estimate.

-At the December 5, 2018, Christie’s ‘Magnificent Jewels’, sale in New York, a platinum and gray gold “Tube” bracelet set with old-cut diamonds, designed by Suzanne Belperron before 1948, appeared at auction.
+At the December 5, 2018, Christie’s ‘Magnificent Jewels’, sale in New York, a platinum and gray gold “Tube” bracelet set with old-cut diamonds, designed by Suzanne Belperron in 1935 as confirmed in her personal archives, appeared at auction.
 It had an estimate of 200,000 – 300,000 USD and was sold for 852,500 USD.
 Today, Suzanne Belperron is ranked amongst the greatest names in jewelry: Cartier, Van Cleef & Arpels, Boucheron, Chaumet… and collectors of her work push the prices for her pieces ever higher to record levels.

 This crowning glory is the fruit of a very long journey.